Here's Our Rant About AppHarvest Inc. (APPH)

-AppHarvest Inc. (NASDAQ:APPH) went up by 15.98% from its latest closing price compared to the recent 1-year high of $42.90.
-The company’s stock price has collected 7.01% of gains in the last five trading sessions.
-Press Release reported 1 hour ago that APPH, HNST, WDH SHAREHOLDERS – ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Class Action Lawsuits Filed on Behalf of Investors, Lead Plaintiff Deadlines Set
+AppHarvest Inc. (NASDAQ:APPH) went down by -6.34% from its latest closing price compared to the recent 1-year high of $42.90.
+The company’s stock price has collected 11.41% of gains in the last five trading sessions.
+Press Release reported 5 hours ago that AppHarvest Shareholder Alert

 Is It Worth Investing in AppHarvest Inc. (NASDAQ :APPH) Right Now?